-Menopause simply means the end of menstruation.
+Menopause simply means the end of menstruation for one year.
 As a woman ages, there is a gradual decline in the function of her ovaries and the production of estrogen.
 Around the time a woman turns 40, this process speeds up.
 This transition is known as perimenopause.

 Women typically menstruate for the last time at about 51 years of age.
 A few stop menstruating as young as 40, and a very small percentage as late as 60.
 Women who smoke tend to go through menopause a few years earlier than nonsmokers.
 Most women notice some menstrual changes -- such as periods occurring closer together, skipped menstrual periods, and occasional heavy periods -- up to a few years before menstruation ceases.
 Women who have menses which occur very close together, are heavier, and last longer than normal should call their health care provider because these could be signs of uterine cancer as well.

 Black cohosh is derived from a species of buttercup.
 Studies have had mixed results on whether black cohosh is effective in reducing hot flashes.
 Some studies indicate it may help with mild hot flashes and night sweats for short-term treatment.
 May lower blood pressure, as well.
 In rare cases, hepatitis has been reported.

 There is great variation in how different women experience menopause.
 About 75% of women have hot flashes.
 Nighttime hot flashes and sweats are more common and may result in chronic sleep deprivation.
 Mood changes aren't as well understood, but some women report an obvious change in mood.
 In addition, women may experience vaginal dryness, painful intercourse, and urinary symptoms.
 These symptoms are often temporary and pass as your body adjusts.
 Hormone replacement therapy (HRT) can help relieve these symptoms in the meantime.
 Non-hormonal treatment options also are available.
 Talk to your health care provider to see what approach is right for you.